esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_constrained.rst

 be used in situations where they are needed as they otherwise are just a bad idea.
 Let's consider here the problem suite in constrained optimization that was used during the CEC2006 competition.
 In pygmo, we have implemented such an UDP in the class :class:`pygmo.cec2006`.
 Such a class does not implement a gradient since the competition was intended for heuristic optimization.
-So we build our own UDP that add numerical gradients to problem without gradients:
+So we quickly code a meta-UDP that adds numerical gradients to a UDP without gradients:

     >>> class add_gradient:
     ...     def __init__(self, prob):